joshhus/blockchain-sw-25/vscode-extension.md

 1. Ensure that you are connected to the **1 Org Local Fabric** environment, or another local network create from a template.
 2. Open your smart contract project in your workspace.
 3. Open the **Debug** view in VS Code from the left navigation bar.
-4. Select **Debug Smart Contract configuration** from the drop-down list in the upper left.
-5. Click the **play** button.
-The extension will automatically package, install, and instantiate or upgrade the smart contract on the local network.
+4. Select **Debug Smart Contract configuration** from the drop-down list in the upper left.5.
+Click the **play** button.
+The extension will automatically package and deploy the smart contract on the local network.

   If you want to debug the instantiate function in your smart contract, edit the launch configuration by using the following example:
   ```